foragepm/forage/readme.md

 ### watch

-You can watch for all new packages and publish them to IPFS without running a proxy:
+You can watch for all new packages and publish them to IPFS:

 ```shell
 forest watch